Webdesignwill/vue-cli-storybook-heroku/README.md

-# ABN Movies @ The Movies
+# @ The Movies
-This is the repo for the ABN Movies application which is put together using Vue 3 and generated with vue cli's vue create app.
+This is the repo for an interviews assignment application which is put together using Vue and generated with vue cli's vue create app.

+Took around 20 - 26 hours in total to get it neat and tidy.

 Using Gitflow, when a PR is created, a build is then generated with Chromatic to test each component for changes.
 If some are detected, then they will require checking by another member of the team.